 How it began

-National Student Loans (NSL) scheme was introduced during September 2012 by the former president Dr. Mohammed Waheed Hassan as a solution for the uprising student crisis after Maldives National University then Maldives College of Higher Education dropped its government funded student pocket money program starting from July of 2009.
+National Student Loans (NSL) scheme was introduced during September 2012 by the former president Dr. Mohammed Waheed Hassan as a solution for the uprising student crisis after Maldives National University then Maldives College of Higher Education dropped its government-funded student pocket money program starting from July of 2009.

-First ever student loans were also introduced by the current student loan governing body Department of Higher Education with the collaboration of Bank of Maldives PLC during 2010.
+First-ever student loans were also introduced by the current student loan governing body Department of Higher Education with the collaboration of Bank of Maldives PLC during 2010.
 The scheme was named “Student Loan Scheme” and was awarded to students from Maldives College of Higher Education who were suffering from the discontinuation of pocket money program.
-The facility was granted with a grace period of 12 months with a monthly disbursement of MVR2,000 for 1 year period.
+The facility was granted a grace period of 12 months with a monthly disbursement of MVR2,000 for 1 year period.
 The scheme was also inclusive of interest.

-The Student Loan Scheme was not very well accepted by the students mostly due to speculations of corruption in awarding the facility, inclusion of interest and the poor design of the facility which was not very well appealing or satisfying the needs of the students at the time.
-The scheme was discontinued after multiple student petitions were submitted to then president Mohamed Nasheed.
+The Student Loan Scheme was not very well accepted by the students mostly due to speculations of corruption in awarding the facility, inclusion of interest, and the poor design of the facility which was not very well appealing or satisfying the needs of the students at the time.
+The scheme was discontinued after multiple student petitions were submitted to then-president Mohamed Nasheed.

 The program skyrocketed and more applications were submitted than the authority was ready to handle at once.
 Almost all eligible participants were awarded the facility and the program was soon relaunched with better management and continued to-date.
-Awarding criteria and selection process were redesigned and specific study areas are removed and replaced with all the programs accepted by the MQA.
+Awarding Criteria and selection process were redesigned and specific study areas are removed and replaced with all the programs accepted by the MQA.